simpleforce/simpleforce/README.md

 	// Linked objects can be accessed with the `SObjectField` method. userObj := obj.SObjectField("User", "CreatedById")
 	if userObj == nil {
-		// Object doesn't exist, or field "CreatedById" is invalid. return
+		log.Fatal(`Object doesn't exist, or field "CreatedById" is invalid`) }
-	}

 	// Linked objects returned normally contains the type and ID field only.
 A `Get` operation is needed to